 However, we don't currently recommend the supplement due to the additive ingredients.

-Athletic Greens UGC
+We Tested Athletic Greens

 As one of the authors of this article (Calloway), I wanted to purchase and try AG1 myself for 30 days to give my take on whether it's worth the money.